Learning Regularization Functionals for Inverse Problems: A Comparative Study: Acknowledgments

 \section{Acknowledgments}

 MJE acknowledges support from the EPSRC (EP/T026693/1; EP/Y037286/1).
 ZK acknowledges support from the EPSRC (EP/X010740/1).
 AD, CBS, HSW and MJE acknowledge support from the EPSRC (EP/V026259/1).
 JH acknowledges funding from the DFG (530824055).
 EK, SN and GSW acknowledge support from the DFG (SPP2298 - 543939932).
 EK acknowledges funding from the FWF (10.55776/COE12).
 SD acknowledges funding from the ERC (101020573 FunLearn).
 CBS acknowledges support from the Royal Society Wolfson Fellowship, the EPSRC (EP/V029428/1; ProbAI hub EP/Y028783/1), and the Wellcome Innovator Awards (215733/Z/19/Z; 221633/Z/20/Z).
 MJE and CBS acknowledge support from the EU Horizon 2020 research and innovation programme under the Marie Skodowska-Curie grant agreement REMODEL.
+JS and ZF acknowledge funding from NIH Grant P41EB031771.

 \printnoidxglossaries